smartgic/ovos-api/README.md

 # Architecture

-In order to interface with Mycroft AI core instance, the API connects to the core messages bus to send and receive messages.
-Some messages used by this API are native to the core such as `stop`, `mycroft.skills.list`, etc... but most of the messages used are custom for the API requirements such as `mycroft.api.skill_settings`, `mycroft.api.websocket`, etc...
+In order to interface with Open Voice OS core instance, the API connects to the core messages bus to send and receive messages.
+Some messages used by this API are native to the core such as `stop`, `mycroft.skills.list`, etc... but most of the messages used are custom for the API requirements such as `ovos.api.skill_settings`, `ovos.api.websocket`, etc...

 The API will send messages to the bus but for non-native messages a skill is required on the core to interpret these messages.
-This is why the [`mycroft-rest-api-skill`](https://github.com/smartgic/mycroft-rest-api-skill) skill should be installed on the core.
+This is why the [`skill-rest-api`](https://github.com/smartgic/mycroft-rest-api-skill) skill should be installed on the core.
 The API and the skill authenticate via an API key shared between both of them.

 The `API_KEY` needs to be defined within the `.env` file and this same key must be defined on [home.mycroft.ai](https://home.mycroft.ai) *(see the skill README for more information)*.